 COVID-19 has created opportunities and challenges for all small family-scale farmers.
 For Black farmers, these new demands are piled onto existing challenges, because of these systemic historical inequities.
-Community Farm Alliance (CFA) is partnering with Black Soil: Our Better Nature to create the Kentucky Black Farmer Fund to shift critical funding into the hands of Black farmers.
-CFA received funding from Farm Aid which will be allocated completely to the Kentucky Black Farmer Fund.
+Community Farm Alliance (CFA) partnered with Black Soil: Our Better Nature to create the Kentucky Black Farmer Fund to shift critical funding into the hands of Black farmers.
+CFA received funding from Farm Aid which was allocated completely to the Kentucky Black Farmer Fund.

 Historically, Black farmers have been systematically discriminated against in the United States.
 The same opportunities granted to white farmers have been denied to Black farmers; Black farmers have been less likely to receive loans and federal and state grants.
 Black Farms average 31% less in their average market value of products sold.
 Their products are valued at a little over $10 million compared to their white counterparts’ product valuation at over $5 billion.
 Black farmers have had their land stolen through heirs property disputes.
 Collectively, the Black community is losing more than 30,000 acres a year of family land.
 As of 2017, there are less than 450 Black farmers, and only 0.5% of the nearly 76,000 farms in Kentucky are operated by a Black farmer.